 Height: 6’0″ Weight: 195 Shoots: Left Birthplace: Murray Harbour, PEI, Canada

-Bradley Glenn Richards is a Canadian professional ice hockey centre and alternate captain for the New York Rangers of the National Hockey League (NHL).
+Bradley Glenn Richards is a Canadian professional ice hockey centre for the Chicago Blackhawks of the National Hockey League (NHL).
 He has also played for the Tampa Bay Lightning and Dallas Stars.
 He won the Stanley Cup in 2004 with the Lightning, where he was awarded the Conn Smythe Trophy as the Most Valuable Player during the 2004 Stanley Cup Playoffs.

 Born and raised in Murray Harbour, Prince Edward Island.
 Richards has been friends with Vincent Lecavalier since the age of 14, when they met at Athol Murray College of Notre Dame, a boarding school with an excellent hockey program in Saskatchewan, Canada.
 In his final season with Rimouski, Richards won nearly every honor possible for a Canadian junior player in the QMJHL: he earned the Jean Béliveau Trophy after leading the league with 186 points, as well as the Telus Cup, given to the league’s best offensive player; he won the QMJHL and Canadian Hockey League Plus/Minus Awards with a plus-80 mark, and was a First-Team All-Star in both the Quebec circuit and the CHL, as well as the CHL Player of the Year and Leading Scorer.
 In the postseason, Richards took home both the Guy Lafleur Trophy as MVP of the ‘Q’ league playoffs, then the Stafford Smythe Memorial Trophy as MVP of the 2000 Memorial Cup, as the Océanic won both the QMJHL playoff title and the CHL national championship.